A2 · ElementaryEnglish

 • Is the time not important or not said?

-• Am I talking about experience or result?
+• Am I talking about experience or a time period that is still continuing?

 If yes → Present Perfect